UKPLab/BrokerIO/docs/source/broker/db.rst

 .. tip::

-    You can also start the scrubbing manually by running the following command: ``make scrub``
+    You can start manually scrubbing by running `python3 -m brokerio broker scrub`.